SSh-68

 The SSh-68 was used by the armed forces of the Soviet Union and its Warsaw Pact allies, and others.
 Today, it is still in service in most countries of the CIS, as well as Vietnam and Afghanistan.

+History

 Due to the introduction of improved helmets starting with the original 6B7, the SSh-68 was progressively withdrawn from service.
 In the Russian Armed Forces, the final examples are being gradually replaced by the newer 6B7-1M and 6B47 helmets.